 Dr. Vera Donnenberg is an Associate Professor of Cardiothoracic Surgery in the School of Medicine at the University of Pittsburgh with a secondary appointment in the Department of Pharmaceutical Sciences in the School of Pharmacy.
-She is a Representative to the Council of Faculty and Academic Societies for the Association of American Medical Colleges (CFAS-AAMC), where she is a member of the Administrative Board.
+She is an Affiliate to the Council of Faculty and Academic Societies for the Association of American Medical Colleges (CFAS-AAMC), where she served as a member of the Administrative Board.
 She also served as a Regent of the Board of the American College of Clinical Pharmacology (ACCP) and currently serves as an Ambassador to the Eurasian Hematology Oncology Group, an international organization that promotes oncology research and clinical interventions in Europe, Asia, Africa, and Americas.

 Dr. Donnenberg earned her MS in Clinical Pharmacology in 1994 from Johns Hopkins University and her PhD with Honors in Pharmaceutical Sciences in 2002 from the University of Pittsburgh.

 Dr. Donnenberg’s research focuses on: 1.)
 Tumorigenic stem cells in lung cancer, esophageal cancer, and breast cancer; 2.)
 Pleural metastases; 3.)
 Therapeutic resistance; 4.)
 Interaction of tumor cells and regenerating tissue; 5.)
 Lung immunology; and 6.)
 Pleural immuno-oncology.